In this post, I break down a new report just published by Reddit and talk about how brand marketing must start and end with a community mindset.

-- Shared Emotional Experience: Reddit trumps other social media platforms 87% to 80%, as the participants feel the interactions on the platform are authentic.
-Reddit users feel heard, as other members participate in giving feedback and sharing their own experiences.
+- Shared Emotional Experience: Reddit trumps other social media platforms by 87% to 80%, as the participants feel the interactions on the platform are authentic.
+Reddit users feel heard as other members participate in giving feedback and sharing their own experiences.

 As consumers continue to shed outdated gender labels and stereotypes, Reddit remains a relevant community.
-Participants were asked to describe platform audiences, and deeper psychographics like Informed, Curious, Thinker and Helpful were associated with Reddit.
-Other platforms were associated with simpler demographics like teenagers, millennials, women, men, and Gen Z buying habits, etc.
+Participants were asked to describe platform audiences, and deeper psychographics like Informed, Curious, Thinker, and Helpful were associated with Reddit.
+Other platforms were associated with simpler demographics like teenagers, millennials, women, men, and the Gen Z audience.

 93% of the participants feel they’ve found a community of people who share their passions on Reddit, versus the 86% comparative average.
 The platform has subreddits or smaller communities based on shared interests.
 Here, the users can present themselves authentically and learn from like-minded members.

 Reddit is Additive, not Addictive